rosbit/go-epy/README.md

 }
 ```

-### Wrap Go functions as Starlark module
+### 6. Wrap Go functions as Starlark module

-This package provides a function `CreateModule` which will create a Starlark module containing
+This package also provides a function `CreateModule` which will create a Starlark module integrating any
-go functions as module methods.
-There's the example `d.star`:
+Go functions as module methods.
+There's the example `d.star` which will use module `tm` provided by Go code:

 ```python
 a = tm.newA("rosbit", 10)